-High-carbon steel.
+High carbon steel.
 Conical ground for max sharpness.
 Ergonomically designed and slip-resistant.
+Backed by a lifetime warranty, and brand is known for excellent customer service.
+Dishwasher-safe for easy care.

 Some say the blade needs frequent sharpening.
 It's best if a professional does this job.